 1) MORE AND MORE BOOKS

 I purchased A LOT of books in 2016.
 Eventually I had to buy a second shelf and piled them in my bedroom near my workstation (the first shelf was in another home office room).
-Separately, I also bought 24 e-books (gasp!).
+I also bought 24 e-books (gasp!).
 The genres that I bought varied from literature to young adult.
-I engaged towards more of literatures/classics these days partly because I used to neglect reading them back in school years.
-(Side share: my virtual library).
+I engaged towards more of literature/classics these days partly because I used to neglect reading them back in school years.

 In June 2016, I also discovered a hidden gem in Langkawi island, Malaysia – a humble bookstore by the beach that offers wide selection of various languages from around the world.
 It was also one of our former prime minister, Tun Dr. Mahathir’s favourite place.